 At the Daytona International Speedway NASCAR starts namely this weekend with the traditional Budweiser Shootout and the Pole qualifying for the Daytona 500 in their new season.
 The invitation race has been held since 1979, an ever-changing rules and brings the winner's currently a whopping $ 200,000.
 By the end of 2008, the shootout was an unofficial competition all last year's pole position-holder, but then the sponsorship deal went for the pole award over to the competitors Coors Light.
 Budweiser would therefore solve the racing concept from the top placement in qualifying and then the shootout was declared in 2009 a power struggle of six (plus 1 each wildcard) top ranked car manufacturer per the previous-owner standings.

 This qualification rule could be maintained by the majority exit from Dodge only one year, so that the launch sites had to be awarded from 2010 again for a new system.
 This time, moved the Daytona International Speedway themselves in the spotlight, because in addition to the past winners of the invitation race all former race winner of the two Daytona points race were first admitted.
-These were joined in one - despite generous participation restrictions - relatively small field is (24) but also all past Cup champions, the Chase drivers in the preseason and all drivers who ever rookie-of-the-Year honors first in the league come are (2010 only the best rookie last year).
+These were joined in one - despite generous participation restrictions - relatively small field is (24) also all previous Cup Champions, the Chase drivers in the preseason and all drivers who ever rookie-of-the-Year honors first in the league come are (2010 only the best rookie last year).

 This season, it was decided to simplify the conditions somewhat and the field to increase again.
 From 2012, the Top25 of the drivers' standings are at the Budweiser Shootout now set and also still as before all former winners of the Invitation and the points race.
 The mode by which the event is held, has not changed, however great since the introduction of the currently valid name in 2001.
 At the time, took the Shootout 70 laps, there are 75 rounds since 2009, which are divided into two segments since 2003.